Eastern Point Lighthouse

 With the arrival of the railroad in 1847, it provided such a huge amount of business in transporting products from its ports that Gloucester grew into one of the world’s largest fishing ports in the 19th century.
 Today it is America’s oldest fishing port.

 The lighthouse was built to guide mariners into busy Gloucester Harbor safely, and was rebuilt two more times at its current location.
-The 2,200 foot breakwater was built in the 1890’s and is a main attraction for visitors to the lighthouse to observe the lighthouse from the water.
-Many observers can view the rocks at a certain angle where the lighthouse is located to see an outline in the rocks of "Mother Ann", resembling the shape of a reclining woman.
+The 2,200 foot breakwater was built between 1894 and 1902 and is a main attraction for visitors to the lighthouse to observe the lighthouse from the water.
+Many observers can view the rocks at a certain angle where the lighthouse is located to see an outline in the rocks of "Mother Ann," resembling the shape of a reclining woman.

 Places to Visit Nearby: